Site icon The ANSI Blog

 This standard provides information to enable anyone who has a reasonable amount of process and instrumentation knowledge and is reviewing documents depicting measurement and control to understand the means and purpose of the instrumentation shown.

+By understanding the key changes in ANSI/ISA 5.1-2024, professionals can stay ahead of industry standards and enhance their expertise in instrumentation design.
 ANSI/ISA 5.1-2024: Instrumentation Symbols and Identification is available on the ANSI Webstore.

 Please direct any technical questions relating to this American National Standard to the developer.
-You can find the contact information for all standard developing organizations (SDOs) here: Who to Contact for Standards Related Questions.
+You can find the contact information for all ANSI-accredited standards developers here: List of ANSI-Accredited Standards Developers (ASDs).

 Exit mobile version